JostieVb/chassis-automation-docs/frontend/alerts.rst

     }

 The image below shows how the alert will be rendered to the end-user.
-Because an optional interval was not provided, this alert will be shown for 5 seconds.
+Because an optional interval was provided, this alert will be shown for 3 seconds instead of the default 5 seconds.

 .. image:: images/alert-example.jpg